cybera3s/vueJs-CRUD-blog/README.md

    ```sh
    npm run serve
    ```
-if everything goes well and server is running then for the server side: change directory to backend
+if everything goes well and npm development server is running then for the server side start a new terminal:

+ change directory to backend

     cd ../backend